Overview of the tutorial

 Alternatively, you can open a Google Sheets document, then go to Extensions→Add-ons→Get add-ons.
 And search for Amigo Data and install.

-Once the installation is complete, we can move on to the next step, which is getting the API key.
+Once the installation is complete, we can move on to the next step, which is getting the API key–which will be use import Yahoo Finance data into Google Sheets.

-In order to access the Yahoo Finance database, we’ll need a key called the API key.
+In order to retrieve data from Yahoo Finance to Google Sheets, we’ll need what is called called an API key.
 It is a code used to identify and authenticate access.

 Since Yahoo Finance has decommissioned its official API, we’ll use a third-party API RapidAPI–an API marketplace.